cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

    All this is done on first come first serve.

-   If you work in groups make sure to assign yourself 10 technologies * the number of team members in your group.
+   If you work in groups make sure to assign yourself 10 technologies times the number of team members in your group.
 Make sure all group members are in github listed as assignee.
 The maximal number of group members is 3.
 In fact for this assignment we recommend that you work in groups as this usually increases the